B2B Lead Generation Glossary

 Marketing Qualified Lead is a prospect who has engaged with marketing content and meets predefined criteria indicating sales readiness in B2B tech and SaaS contexts.

 MQL criteria typically include company size, role, budget authority, and specific behavioral triggers like demo requests or pricing page visits.
-You score both demographic fit and behavioral engagement to identify prospects worth sales attention.
+Both demographic fit and behavioral engagement get scored together, identifying prospects worth sales attention by combining what someone looks like with what they actually do.
 Companies with clearly defined MQL criteria achieve better marketing-to-sales handoff rates because both teams understand what constitutes a qualified prospect.
 When MQL definitions drift, sales acceptance rates drop and finger-pointing begins.

 Related Terms: